alt

 Don't forget to bring your UConn ID.
 The pantry has a limited supply of bags.
 Please bring a reusable grocery bag with you.
 Thank you!

-If Husky Harvest hours do not work with your schedule the Storrs Congregational Church on campus has an Emergency Food Pantry.
-The Food Pantry will be open Sundays from 11 – 12:00, Mondays from 12 – 2 p.m., and Thursdays from 2:30 – 5:00 pm.
+If Husky Harvest hours do not work with your schedule, the Storrs Congregational Church on campus has an Emergency Food Pantry.
+Please check their site for the most current hours.
 For questions, email: SCCfoodpantry@storrscongchurch.org | 2 North Eagleville Rd., Storrs Mansfield, CT 06268

-ADDITIONAL FOOD RESOURCES
+ADDITIONAL RESOURCES FOR FOOD ASSISTANCE

 UConn Resources